arshian11/Adobe-NLP-PS-Mid-prep/README.md

 ## Approach

 We want to generate the content of a tweet given the metadata.
 This task essentially requires understanding the relationship between the images and structured metadata.<br>
-We will use our pre-trained CLIP model to gnerate embeddings
+We will use our pre-trained CLIP model to generate embeddings

 1. Extract the image embeddings from the CLIP model as usual.